Emerald ash borer discovered in NYC – here’s what you need to do to save the trees

 The New York state departments of Agriculture and Markets, and Environmental Conservation have confirmed the first-ever discovery of emerald ash borer in New York City.
 Forestry expert and Cornell Cooperative Extension associate Mark C. Whitmore works with professional land managers, state and federal agencies, government officials and concerned citizens to understand the issues and strategies for minimizing the impact of forest inspect pests like the emerald ash borer.
+He says the pest is especially dangerous in New York City and other urban environments because the insects compromise the strength of ash trees, which threatens public safety.

 “Emerald ash borer is an insect that is not native to the U.S. The North American species of ash, which is an exclusive host, does not have any resistance to this insect.
 It was first recognized as a problem in the Detroit area in 2002, and it likely came over to the U.S. in wood packing material for auto parts from China in the early 1990s.